-- Distributed identity management allows you to consistently manage identity and access for apps across multiple identity systems running on many platforms.
-Identity Fabric is not another SSO or IdP.
+- Distributed identity management allows you to consistently manage identity and access apps across multiple identity systems running on many platforms.
+The Identity Fabric is not another SSO or IdP.

-- Identity Abstraction Layer replaces the 1:1 app-to-identity integration model, replacing it with a 1-to-ANY model.
+- The identity abstraction layer replaces the 1:1 app-to-identity integration model, replacing it with a 1-to-ANY model.
 This decouples apps and identity domains to allow you to mix and match identity systems without rewriting apps.

 Benefits of Using a Distributed Identity Fabric

 - Fix Fragmentation.
 Integrate silos of identity across different cloud platforms and on-prem systems, enabling you to enforce consistent policies across multiple cloud platforms.